The protagonist or other major characters are librarians, and the librarian’s occupation serves as catalyst or is otherwise integral to the plot.

 Details: Dir.
 Daisy von Scherler Mayer.
 Perf.
 Parker Posey, Sasha von Scherler, Guillermo Diaz, Liev Schreiber.
 First Look, 1995.

-Synopsis: New York party girl Mary (Posey) repays a loan to her godmother by working as a library clerk.
+Synopsis: New York party girl Mary (Parker Posey) repays a loan to her white godmother by working as a library clerk.
 She discovers her career choice (“I want to be a librarian!”) after learning the Dewey Decimal system one night at the library.
-There are several scenes set in the library, including one in which Mary gets library school advice from the library staff.
+There are several scenes set in the library, including one in which Mary gets library school advice from the branch’s librarians.

 Details: Dir.
 Steven Hilliard Stern.
 Perf.
 Jennifer O’Neill, Stephanie Zimbalist, Robin Thomas.
 Paramount, 1990.